-Peter's final denials.
-We saw earlier that the gatekeeper had prompted the first denial (vs. 17).
+Vss.
+25-27 -- Peter's final denials.
+We saw earlier that the gatekeeper (vs. 17) had prompted the first denial.
 We saw, too, that Peter joined others warming themselves by a fire (vs. 18).
 When we attempt to combine the accounts of the various gospel writers, it is important that we realize that there were a number of people nearby.
 What is universally stated is that Peter denied Jesus three times before the rooster crowed.
 The number of questions put to him, however, certainly cannot be limited to three.
 Some may have been asked in "clusters" by different people in the group, who asked them almost simultaneously.
 Some scholars, have found up to six separate denials by Peter, based upon the fact that Mark's version records that Jesus said Peter would deny Him before the rooster crowed twice (14:30,72), while the others do not mention more than one cock crow.
 Some have suggested three denials before the first cockcrow, and an additional three times between the first crow and the second crow.
-Some of these variations can be explained in terms of (1.)
+It is not necessary, however, to find six denials, since the variations can be explained in terms of (1.)
 Mark giving us more information about the specific rooster crow being referred to, while the other writers left out the details as unimportant to their purposes; and (2.) there were occasions when Peter was asked questions by more than one person, to which he responded by a single denial.
 Thus, there could have been several who may have queried him, but on only three occasions did he respond by a denial statement.